Dobeash/RebDB/README.md

 > Updated 7-Sep-2008

+- [Release Notes](CHANGES.md) - Describes changes made for each release.
-- **QUICK-START.md** runs through some simple examples to get you started quickly.
+- [Quick Start Guide](QUICK-START.md) - Runs through some simple examples to get you started quickly.
-- **DB-GUIDE.md** describes the design and operation of RebDB.
+- [DB Guide](DB-GUIDE.md) - Describes the design and operation of RebDB.
-- **SQL-GUIDE.md** describes the SQL syntax used by RebDB.
+- [SQL Guide](SQL-GUIDE.md) - Describes the SQL syntax used by RebDB.